WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part6/LEDs/index.md

 [illustration: right half of the Diode behavior curve]

-The issue is that once the voltage requirements have been met to overcome the junction potential, further increases in voltage greatly reduce the resistance of the diode, and therefore, the amount of current that the diode will conduct rises rapidly.
+The issue is that once the voltage requirement has been met to overcome the junction potential, further increase in voltage greatly reduce the resistance of the diode, and therefore, the amount of current that the diode will conduct rises rapidly.
 The trick then with LEDs is to supply just enough voltage to light them up.

 There are two common ways to control the voltage, either with a resistor, or by driving it with a PWM signal.